Anikrage/MazeSolver/README.md

     Q-values heatmap

-Customization

-You can modify hyperparameters like learning rate, discount factor, and exploration rate in the q_learning_agent.py file.
 Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.